E series of preferred numbers: History

-During the Golden Age of Radio (1920s to 1950s), numerous companies manufactured AM radio receivers for consumer use.
-In the early years, many components were not standardized between radio manufacturers.
-The capacitance values of capacitors (previously called condensers) and resistance values for resistors were different than today.
+During the Golden Age of Radio (1920s to 1950s), numerous companies manufactured vacuum-tube–based AM radio receivers for consumer use.
+In the early years, many components were not standardized between AM radio manufacturers.
+The capacitance values of capacitors (previously called condensers) and resistance values of resistors were not standardized as they are today.

-In 1924, the Radio Manufacturers Association (RMA) was formed by 50 radio manufacturers in Chicago to license and share patents.
+In 1924, the Radio Manufacturers Association (RMA) was formed in Chicago, Illinois by 50 AM radio manufacturers to license and share patents.
 Over time, this group created some of the earliest standards for electronics components.
-In 1936, the RMA adopted a preferred number system for the resistance values of fixed composition resistors.
-Over time, resistor manufacturers migrated from older resistance values to the 1936 resistance value standard.
+In 1936, the RMA adopted a preferred-number system for the resistance values of fixed-composition resistors.
+Over time, resistor manufacturers migrated from older values to the 1936 resistance value standard.

-American and British military production during World War II was a major influence for establishing common standards across many industries, especially in electronics, where it was essential to produce large quantities of standardized electronic parts very quickly for wireless communication and Radar devices.
+During World War II (1940s), American and British military production was a major influence for establishing numerous standards across many industries, especially in electronics, where it was essential to produce high quantities of standardized electronic components to build military devices, such as wireless communications and jammers, radar and jammers, LORAN radio navigation homing receivers for aircraft, ASDIC (sonar) for submarine navigation and detection, test equipment, and more.

 Later, the mid-20th century baby boom and the invention of the transistor kicked off demand for consumer electronics goods during the 1950s.
-As transistor radio production migrated towards Japan during the late-1950s, it was critical for the electronic industry to have international standards.
+As portable transistor radio manufacturing migrated from United States towards Japan during the late 1950s, it was critical for the electronic industry to have international standards.

-As worked on by the RMA, the International Electrotechnical Commission (IEC) began work on an international standard in 1948.
+After worked on by the RMA, the International Electrotechnical Commission (IEC) began work on an international standard for preferred values in 1948.
 The first version of this IEC Publication 63 (IEC 63) was released in 1952.
 Later, IEC 63 was revised, amended, and renamed into the current version known as IEC 60063:2015.